 • after WWII, many Italians sought to start a new life in New Zealand & Australia.
 As espresso machines grew in popularity in the 1950s, this smooth, velvety version of the cappuccino was requested.

-• in the 1980s, the term “flat white” was coined in Australia (along with other coffee names like “long black”); cafes in NZ & Oz started carrying it on their menus.
+• in the 1980 (the year I was born!), the term “flat white” was coined (along with other coffee names like “long black”); cafes in NZ & Oz started carrying it on their menus.

 • starting in 2005, the flat white makes its way out of Oceania into the cafes of the UK; and then it starts to spread.
-By 2010, it’s introduced & marketed as an exciting new type of coffee drink in cafes around Europe, the Middle East & parts of Asia.
+By 2010, it’s introduced & marketed as an exciting new coffee drink in cafes around Europe, the Middle East & Asia.